TL;DR

 Where ProFix is different

-ProFix Directory was built on a specific bet: that for Ohio home services, objective public records beat private grade systems for telling a homeowner whether a contractor is qualified.
+ProFix Directory was built on a specific bet: that for home services, objective public records beat private grade systems for telling a homeowner whether a contractor is qualified.

 - Verification tier is publicly defined.
 What "verified" means is documented in the "what verified means" research piece and /verification.
 Homeowners can see exactly which checks passed.